AliBa1/group-12-capstone/README.md

 - Create branches for each feature or section of work being done (ex: yourname-auth-ui)
 - Create branch from main if not dependent on any other branches
 - Commit often
-- Send a pull request when branch work is complete
+- Send a pull request when branch work is complete (get confirmation from team member beforehand just to be safe)

 ### Make changes to database model

 1. change models in models.py
 2. To create migrations run <br /> Linux/Mac: `python manage.py makemigrations` <br /> Windows: `py manage.py makemigrations`<br />
 3. To apply changes in the db run <br />Linux/Mac: `python manage.py migrate` <br /> Windows: `py manage.py migrate`<br />

 ### Access admin page